MondayCha/shadcn-docusuarus-starter/app/docs/intro.md

 sidebar_position: 1
 ---

+# Introduction

+Welcome to the shadcn-ui + Docusaurus integration example.
+This project demonstrates how to seamlessly integrate [shadcn-ui](https://ui.shadcn.com/) components within a [Docusaurus](https://docusaurus.io/) documentation site.

+## What is this?

+This is a collection of examples showing how to:
+- Set up shadcn-ui in a Docusaurus project
+- Use shadcn-ui components in MDX documentation
+- Create reusable component examples
+- Style and theme components to match your documentation

+## Getting Started

+Check out the [Components](/docs/components) section to see examples of shadcn-ui components in action.
+Each example demonstrates different aspects of the component library, from simple buttons to complex interactive UIs.

+## Examples Include:

+- Cookie Settings
+- Account Creation
+- Payment Forms
+- Interactive Charts
+- Chat Interface
+- And more...

+These examples showcase not just individual components, but also how they can be combined to create rich, interactive user interfaces.

 import { Button } from "@/components/ui/button"
 import { Card, CardHeader, CardTitle, CardDescription, CardContent, CardFooter } from "@/components/ui/card" import { GitHubLogoIcon } from "@radix-ui/react-icons"